How to Install Ubuntu on VirtualBox

 While the new operating system is rebooting, there will be a message saying "Please remove installation media and close the tray (if any) then press ENTER:" To do this, click "Devices" at the top of the window and hover over "CD/DVD devices".
 You should see a device with Ubuntu in the name with a check mark next to it.
 Click this device to remove the check mark, then press Enter.

-You have successfully installed Ubuntu onto a virtual machine using VirtualBox, congrats!
+You have successfully installed Ubuntu on a virtual machine using VirtualBox, congrats!
 Some final things you will want to do is run any updates in Ubuntu and install guest additions.
 Since updates automatically start up in Ubuntu (and can be found in Ubuntu's menu system) I'll just show you how to install the guest additions.

 In your Ubuntu virtual machine window, click "devices" then click "install guest additions."
-Click "okay" on the window that pops up, then click "run" on the next window.
+Click "okay" on the window that pops up, then click "run" in the next window.
 The installation process may take several minutes.
-When installation is complete, it will say "press return to close this window" so go ahead and hit "enter."
+When the installation is complete, it will say "press return to close this window" so go ahead and hit "enter."

 You are ready to use your virtual machine.
 Whenever you want to access it, just open up VirtualBox, select your virtual machine and hit "start."
 Enjoy your Ubuntu virtual machine!